prestodb/presto-go-client/README.md

 #### JWT authentication

 This driver supports JWT authentication by setting the `AccessToken` field in the configuration.
-Simply add the query parameter with the JWT bearer token to be used for authentication.
+Add the query parameter with the JWT bearer token to be used for authentication.
 This token will then be sent as a bearer token for all HTTP requests.

 This authentication method has lower precedence than HTTP basic authentication.